nestrischamps/ctwcsingapore.com/content/english/people/allenbot.md

 AllenBot is the current Singapore Champion and Organiser of Clasic Tetris Singapore 2023 and 2024!

-Beyond his Tetris Prowess, AllenBot is also a high level Mario Bros speed-runner.
+Beyond his Tetris Prowess, AllenBot is also an accomplished Mario Bros speed-runner.